project-absence/project-absence/README.md

 Project Absence is a domain and server OSINT tool for system administrators and security engineers.
 It currently supports subdomain discovery and detection of potential domain takeover opportunities on common hosting platforms.

-To maintain an OSINT-only approach, the tool contacts each discovered domain or server only once, to capture a screenshot and extract information based on the returned content - valuable data that can help and lead to further discoveries.
+To maintain an OSINT-only approach, the tool contacts each discovered domain or server only once, to extract information based on the returned content - valuable data that can help and lead to further discoveries.

 More features are in development.